bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 ## CODE  "ARTUR PALOMINO CODE1.ipynb" EXECUTIONS

-The following table shows the different results for the first architecture for the siamese network with one losse.
+The following table shows the different results for the first architecture for the siamese network with one loss.

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image5%20-%20results%20code1.PNG?raw=true)